Ekaterina-hub140/Ekaterina/README.md

 # Ekaterina

 Hello,
 In this repository you will find:

-2 games  - BlackJack and TicTacToe
+  2 games - BlackJack game (cards game) and a TicTacToe game

   3 programs:

   1)Tile calculator - calculates how much tile is needed to cover a certain amount of floor(with an GUI element, the program takes input from a user and can avoid mistakes with wrong input)